 - 1. Health of species and habitats. - 2.
-Protection of federal and state listed threatened and endangered species and their habitats. - 3.
+Protecting federal and state listed threatened and endangered species and their habitats. - 3.
 Game and non-game fish and wildlife habitat improvements. - 4.
-Identification and protection of candidate and at-risk species. - 5.
-Reintroductions and stocking of native species. - 6.
+Identifying and protecting candidate and at-risk species. - 5.
+Reintroducing and stocking of native species. - 6.
 Degree of access and use of hunting and fishing opportunities by the nominee's personnel and the general public. - 7.
-Improvements in permitting programs; fee schedule for hunting, fishing, or other opportunities. - 8.
-Identification and protection of significant wildlife resources. - 9.
-Protection and enhancement of biodiverse ecosystems and critical habitats. - 10.
-Protection or enhancement of migratory bird habitat and flyways. - 11.
-Coordination and cooperation with U.S. Fish and Wildlife Service, and state fish and wildlife agencies, including annual program reviews of effectiveness of INRMP implementation. - 12.
-Coordination with state wildlife action plans.
+Improving permitting programs; fee schedule for hunting, fishing, or other opportunities. - 8.
+Identifying and protecting significant wildlife resources. - 9.
+Protecting and enhancing biodiverse ecosystems and critical habitats. - 10.
+Protecting or enhancing migratory bird habitat and flyways. - 11.
+Coordinating and cooperating with U.S. Fish and Wildlife Service, and state fish and wildlife agencies, including annual program reviews of effectiveness of INRMP implementation. - 12.
+Coordinating with state wildlife action plans.